joomengine/jcb-documentation/074-How-to-add-Joomla-Custom-Fields.md

 > **Example Adjustment:**
 >
-> * Move “Simple Field” to display after content:
+> * Move "Simple Field" to display after content:
 >
->   * Open the field in Joomla → set “Automatic Display” to “After Display”.
+>   * Open the field in Joomla → set "Automatic Display" to "After Display".

 ---